christopheryoung/chrisyoung/site/prose/blog/posts/2006-08-20_to_the_stairmaster_machine_at_the_gym_which_i_suspect_harboured_doubts_about_whether_i_could_climb_400_flights_in_an_hour.markdown

 ---
 {date: '2006-08-20', explananda: '', title: 'To the stairmaster machine at the gym,
-    which I suspect harboured doubts about whether I could climb 400 flights in an hour'}
+	which I suspect harboured doubts about whether I could climb 400 flights in an hour', tags: fitness}

 ---
 In yo face, <i>muthafucka</i>.